Information for users of our studio

 To use the public studio you must first take our introductory workshop or demonstrate your proficiency on the press you intend to use.

 Press time must be booked using the the calendar on our website.
 Once you have created a user account, you can book any of the presses in our public studio for $20 per hour.
 Payment is by cash or check.

 Be aware: All late arrivals will be billed from the start time specified in your booking.
 No-shows must be paid in full before a new appointment can be made.
 Bookings can be canceled or modified up to 48 hours before their start time.
 This must be done by editing them on the calendar.
 After that time there are NO cancellations or postponements.
 Studio users are responsible for paying for all the time they have booked on a press.
 If you finish before your booking is over we encourage you to experiment with the wood type and antique image blocks in our collection.

 We maintain a cooperative ink supply of Van Son inks from their Rubber Base Plus system.
 If you would like to join this co-op and use these inks all you need to do is contribute one 1 pound container from this Van Son ink system and bring it in with you the first time you print.
 We will add your name to the co-op list and you can use any of the ink in the communal supply.
 Please see the list below to see what colors are currently running low.
-You can order ink from the “Rubber Base Plus” ink system from Boxcar or Van Son.
+You can order ink from the “Rubber Base Plus” ink system from Van Son.

 If you prefer to keep your own inks you may do so, but you must store them at home.

 - Black - WE HAVE ENOUGH BLACK INK TO LAST 200 YEARS

 - Transparent White

 - Process Blue

 - Rubine Red